nycterent/vidzy/README.md

 ## Features

-As said, the project is in very early stages, and we will update the repo as soon as the code is available and tested.
+The project is in very early stages, and we will update the repo as soon as the code is available and tested.
 We will later add federation through [ActivityPub](https://www.w3.org/TR/activitypub/).

 ## Contributing